ojas-chaturvedi/NLP-Gun-Legislation/senior-research-project/Tips.typ

   topic?
 An investigation of a field or career that contributes to your understanding/future plans?
 - *Significance:* Write why this project or problem is significant.
-Even if there is no indication on how the project will turn out, or what results may be produced, #underline[the reader should understand why it's important].
+Even if there is no indication of how the project will turn out, or what results may be produced, #underline[the reader should understand why it's important].
 - *External Experience:* Explain where the project will be conducted (whether in person or remotely), and state why this location/company/group is a good place